-Insurance contract liabilities are calculated using the Canadian Asset Liability Method ("CALM") which is based on accepted actuarial practices according to standards established by the Actuarial Standards Board and the requirements of OSFI.
+Insurance contract liabilities are calculated using CALM which is based on accepted actuarial practices according to standards established by the Actuarial Standards Board and the requirements of OSFI.
 This method involves the projection of future events in order to determine the amount of assets that must be set aside currently to provide for all future obligations and involves a significant amount of judgment.
 Valuation assumptions are based on current best estimate assumptions plus a margin for uncertainty for each material contingency.
-Any change in insurance contract liabilities is recorded in the gross change in insurance contract liabilities on the consolidated statement of comprehensive income.
+Any change in insurance contract liabilities is recorded in the gross change in insurance contract liabilities on the consolidated statement of comprehensive income (loss).